yarreech/google-homepage/README.md

 # google-homepage
-the google homepage project from theodinproject.com
+the title of this project is "google homepage" and it is from theodinproject.com Its basically a clone of the google homepage in html and css.